5 Things To Know About Screen Time Right Now

 1. Globally, tech brings young people opportunity as well as risk

-A new report from the United Nations Children's Fund or UNICEF surveys the online experiences of children and youth around the world.
+A new report from the United Nations Childrens' Fund or UNICEF surveys the online experiences of children and youth around the world.
 They found that adolescents and young people are the most connected generation, while children under 18 represent 1 in 3 internet users worldwide.

 Digital resources are expanding access to education and work, and in some places, young people are using them to become more civically engaged.